 Of course, the number of answers also depends on the traffic to the website – a highly trafficked website will collect more answers with a response rate of 1% than a small website with a response rate of 60%.

-We recommend experimenting with targeting and some more advanced options rather than showing a survey to all visitors entering the website – this provides a higher quality of collected insight and better user experience for visitors who see only relevant questions.
+We recommend experimenting with targeting and some more advanced options rather than showing a survey to all visitors entering the website – this provides a higher quality of collected insight and a better user experience for visitors who see only relevant questions.

-Who can benefit from running website surveys
+Who can benefit from running a website pop-up survey

-In smaller companies, often owners or marketing specialists use website popup surveys – not a big surprise as we all know that working in a small company requires multitasking.
-Such companies can use website popup surveys to gather useful insight into their offer, website usability, design, etc.
+In smaller companies, owners or marketing specialists often use website pop-up surveys – not a big surprise as we all know that working in a small company requires multitasking.
+Such companies can use website pop-up surveys to gather useful insight into their offer, website usability, design, etc.

 But who can use and benefit from website surveys at big companies with a strict division of responsibilities and tasks?

-- Conversion rate optimization specialists
+Conversion rate optimization specialists

 What’s included in a toolbox of a conversion specialist?
-Usually, an analytical tool like Google Analytics, A/B testing tools like Optimizely, heat maps like CrazyEgg and session recordings like Fullstory (we have an amazing integration available).
+Usually, an analytical tool like Google Analytics, A/B testing tools like Optimizely, heat maps like CrazyEgg, and session recordings like FullStory (we have an amazing integration available).

 They give you a full understanding of what is happening on the website.
 But you still don’t know why it is happening.

-Tip: look for a tool integrated with Optimizely or another A/B testing tool to be able to collect feedback on specific variants of your tests.
+Tip: Look for a tool integrated with Optimizely or another A/B testing tool to be able to collect feedback on specific variants of your tests.

 Collecting feedback from existing and potential customers can help you set priorities.